sandeepgoudmacha/AI-Virtual-Assistant-for-Laptop-PC/README.md

 ## **Step 3**: **API Key Setup**
 To enable all functionalities, you'll need API keys for certain services:

 -**OpenWeatherMap API**: Create an account on OpenWeatherMap and get your API key.
-Replace the YOUR_API_KEY in the code with your actual key:
+Replace the YOUR_API_KEY in the code with your actual key

 -**Google Generative AI**: Sign up for Google's Generative AI API.
 Add your API credentials in the relevant parts of the code.

 ## **Step 4**:**Running Jarvis**